Frequently Asked Questions About Metal Roofing

 Not likely, metal roofs are specially designed with a metallic coating comprised of aluminum, and zinc hot dipped over carbon steel, pure aluminum, zinc or copper, to prevent rust from forming.
 In addition, paint is factory applied over steel or aluminum to maintain a clean, healthy sheen for many years.

 If you have any more questions about metal roofing, get in touch with the experts at New Steel Roofers Inc. As leaders in metal and steel roofing supply, installation in Ontario, we use our over twenty years of experience to offer a wide variety of metal roofing and steel roofing products, including painted and stone-coated steel shingles that will fit every budget.
 We also understand the desire to protect your investment, whether that be your home, cottage, or commercial property.

-We offer our services to clients across Toronto, Hamilton, Brampton, Kitchener, Burlington, Niagara Falls, Milton, Mississauga, Oakville, Brantford, Caledonia, Scarborough, Waterloo, Guelph, and Ottawa.
+We offer our services to clients across Toronto, Hamilton, Brampton, Kitchener, Burlington, Niagara Falls, Milton, Mississauga, Oakville, Brantford, Caledonia, Scarborough, Waterloo, and Guelph.
 To learn more about how we can help you, please click here or contact us by clicking here.